 VIVID 300 fibre broadband | Up to 200Mb

 Home broadband speeds in the UK don't come faster than those provided by Virgin's VIVID 300 fibre plan.
-It costs almost £50 a month, but you get speeds of up to 37.5MB per second.
+It costs more than £40 a month, but you get speeds of up to 37.5MB per second.
 Extremely rapid.

 View all Virgin Media fibre broadband deals